 - A handshake is appropriate.
 Although you may see Russian women kissing each others’ cheeks and Russian men embracing each other, and a combination of both, with people you don’t know, it’s always best and most appropriate to stick with a handshake.
 Make confident eye contact along with a firm handshake, both as a greeting and as a farewell.
 Do not, however, shake hands over a threshold; this is considered to bring bad luck in Russia.

 - Don’t make the OK sign.
 You’ve probably heard this one before: in some countries, making a circle with the tip of your thumb and index finger is considered rude.
 Russia is one of these countries.
-It’s not a terrible offense, but nobody will understand what you are trying to say, so if you’re looking for a sign of approval or reassurance, a thumbs-up is probably a better way to go (if you need to use any hand gestures at all, although I would suggest staying away).
+It’s not a terrible offense, but nobody will understand what you are trying to say, so if you’re looking for a sign of approval or reassurance, a thumbs-up is probably a better way to go (if you need to use any hand gestures at all: it might be best to avoid them).

 - Don’t make a “fig”.
 A “fig” (or “figa” or “shish” as it’s called in Russian) is another hand gesture.
 This one is made by putting your thumb between your middle and index fingers with the rest of your hand in a fist.
 Again, this is not a cardinal sin; its meaning is akin to that of a mild swear word and it’s often used by children in an argument.
 However, it is at its origin a quite rude phallic symbol, and anyway, ‘swear words’ and ‘childish’ are probably not concepts you are trying to get across to your Russian conversation partner.
 So if you’re tempted to show this sign for whatever reason, e.g. playing “got your nose!” with a child, I would suggest not to if you want to be taken seriously.